Tuba Music

 Music available from Cimarron Music Press

-SONIC FABLES: Lessons from Aesop (1991) for brass quintet & one percussion by Howard J. Buss.
+SONIC FABLES: Lessons from Aesop (1991) for brass quintet and one percussion.
 Entertaining musical

 representations of 6 of Aesops famous fables are presented between